 The path that leads to the ice palaces starts on a gentle slope alongside the warm Sense, which flows into the

 Schwarzsee to the north.
 The lapping of the river suddenly stops.
 The perfect prelude to what awaits winter ramblers at the end of this simple walk.
-Once there, you will scarcely believe your eyes: pure works of art appear, one after the other, in an area approximately 250 metres long and 50 metres wide.
-Dinosaurs, penguins, palm trees, fairytale characters and a pirate ship, some measuring up to 15 metres high and all made of ice!
+Once there, you will scarcely believe your eyes: pure works of art appear, one after the other, in an area approximately 250 metres long and 50 metres wide - and all made of ice!